UT Tyler School of Education

 THEA/TASP Minimum of 240 on each section—reading, mathematics, and writing

 - Complete the Online School of Admission Application.
+You should meet with with Ms. Dempsey prior to submitting this application.
 If you have any questions about the admissions process, you may schedule an appointment or send an email to Ms. Dempsey.

 - Once you have been admitted, drop by Ms. Dempsey's office in BEP 247J to have your picture taken for our School of Education bulletin board.